See, I Told You I Was Sick!

 I said, “Yes I know that feeling and my cousin Beverly could have used a case of that for mouthwash if you know what I mean.”
 He said he did and gave me a bottle for her deliverance.

-The good Father is on a roll and excitedly explains that they have made considerable changes to his church as to attract new members.
+The good Father is on a roll and excitedly explains that they have made considerable changes to his church to attract new members.

-I tried to interrupt, but the good Father was in over-drive, as he continues to exclaim: “the most daring change and the one I’m most proud of is the conversion of the adult Sunday school room to a sports bar for after service football games.
-It’s a brilliant concept, come to church then walk across the hall and watch the game on 70 inch flat screens.
-We call it “The Blue Nun Sports Bar,” and with the help of Mother Prudy, I recruited some of the younger nuns from the Abby to come over and wait tables after their service.
-The sisters are doing a great job, but grumbling about the miserly tips and are threatening to hold a sit-in.”
+I tried to interrupt, but the good Father was in over-drive as he continued to exclaim: “The most daring change and the one I’m most proud of is the conversion of the adult Sunday school room to a sports bar for after-service football games.
+It’s a brilliant concept; come to church, walk across the hall and watch the game on 70-inch flat screens.
+We call it “The Blue Nun Sports Bar,” with Mother Prudy’s help, I recruited some of the younger nuns from the Abby to come over and wait tables after their service.
+The sisters are doing a great job but grumbling about the miserly tips and are threatening to hold a sit-in.”

 I told them to stop offering a repentance prayer over every beer served, and the tips may improve.
-Its best to reserve a blessing for food service only.
+It’s best to reserve a blessing for food service only.

 Well, I say, ” you’re certainly doing everything you can to increase membership, I may have to come to see you next Sunday.
 I need a good dose of religion and football.”